 Here in Sydney, people are hungry while thousands of kilos of good food is thrown out every day.

 At Addi Road we rescue food and fight hunger and make good food accessible to people experiencing food insecurity.

 Diverting good food from landfill

-We are diverting tonnes of good food from going to landfill.
-The food that we collect at Addi Road Food Pantry is made available to some of the most vulnerable people in our local community.
-These people include those experiencing homelessness, unemployment, as well as students and others who find themselves struggling to put enough food on the table.
+The food we rescue is made available to some of the most vulnerable people in our community at our Addi Road Food Pantry and Food Relief Hub.
+This includes people experiencing homelessness and unemployment, single-parents, students, those on low incomes and others who find themselves struggling to put enough food on the table.

 The War on Waste (WOW!)
-Food Inner West initiative was supported by NSW EPA as part of Waste Less, Recycle More, funded from the waste levy.
+Food Inner West initiative is supported by NSW EPA.

 Food Rescue Alliance

-Everyone knows we work better together so that is why we connect up with the many community service organisations across the Sydney who provide daily food relief for individuals and families.
-The Inner West Food Rescue Alliance, set up by Addi Road, determines ways that we can all work together to recover more surplus food, share equipment and resources and reach out to more people in need.
+The Inner West Food Rescue Alliance, set up by Addi Road, determines ways that we can all work together to recover more surplus food, share equipment and resources and reach more people in need.

 $20 billion of food wasted every year